economist-data-team/provision-npm-utility/README.md

-# Provision React Component
+# Provision NPM utility
-> Rapidly provision React components
+> Rapidly provision utilies for Economist Data Team interactives

-This package will allow you to quickly create new components, and update old ones, based on the conventions we follow at [The Economist](http://economist.com/).
+This package will allow you to quickly create new utility functions, and update old ones, based on the conventions we follow at [The Economist](http://economist.com/).

 ## How To Install